 - Neutral Density filter to cut down the amount of light when shooting in the sun.

 #2 CREATE A FOCAL POINT

-Because moving water often looks best when you use long exposures to blur it, and make it appear mystical and magical, you want to make sure you get at least one thing tack sharp in your image.
-Select a focus point that isn’t moving such as a big rock or a tree that is in or near the water and focus on that spot.
-That way even though the water is blurry it will give the viewer something to anchor on as the eye is naturally drawn to areas of sharpness in your image.
+Select an object in the scene that isn’t moving such as a big rock or a tree that is near the water and focus on that spot.
+That way even though the water will be blurry in your image it will give the viewer something to anchor on because the eye is naturally drawn to areas of sharpness in an image.

-Our eyes normally scan left to right, top to bottom, just as we do when reading a book.
+Our eyes normally scan from left to right, top to bottom, just as we do when reading a book.
 So the flow of the water leads your eye to move to the right but the sharpness and focal point of the rock bring you back to that area.

 #3 CAMERA SETTINGS

 Your camera settings for waterfall photography will vary depending on the look you want.
 See below for examples of a variety of settings for photographing moving water.

 As you will be using a tripod you can choose pretty much any shutter speed you want.
 Here is what I recommend for a starting point, then experiment by adjusting the shutter speed/aperture combo up and down.

 Camera Settings for Waterfall Photography

 - Set the shooting mode to Manual so you can adjust all three exposure settings yourself.